-If the sentence was executed, enter the date that the confinement begins.
-Do not enter a date if the confinement was imposed as a condition of community supervision or deferred adjudication.
+Do not enter a date if the confinement was imposed as a condition of community supervision or deferred adjudication community supervision.
 Confinement as a condition of community supervision or deferred adjudication begins when the defendant arrives at the place of confinement, absent a special order to the contrary.
-A special order is provided in Affirmative Findings and Special Orders for the felony judgment forms.
+A special order is provided in Affirmative Findings and Special Orders document.
 Enter the special order on the Judgment or Order of Deferred Adjudication.

-NOTE: If a date is entered for "Date Sentence Commences," complete the section for Punishment Options also.
+If you enter a date, you must complete the section for Punishment Options also.

-THIS SENTENCE SHALL RUN: (NEW - Format change)
+THIS SENTENCE SHALL RUN: (Revised 06/29/2024)